biolabalo/Question_Time/README.md

 * /tests: Contains test files for unit and integration testing.

 ## Testing
-Unit and integration tests are implemented using the Jest testing framework.
+Unit and integration tests are implemented using the Jest and React Testing Library.
 To run the tests, use the following command:

-bash
-Copy code
 npm test